mdkhadeer4737/mdkhadeer4737/README.md

 - 👋 Hi, I’m @mdkhadeer4737
 - 👀 I’m interested in coding,hacking
 - 🌱 I’m currently learning c,python,java,
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate internet of things
-- 📫 How to reach me ...
+- 📫 How to reach me :sorry

 <!---
 mdkhadeer4737/mdkhadeer4737 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.